zuckung/endless-sky-plugins/README.md

 2025-07-24<br>

-added option to delay the points distribution by 1 day (by Kassandra Haruki)<br>
+added option to delay the points distribution by 1 day (wished by Kassandra Haruki)<br>

 added 2 more spinal mount ranks<br>